openenergymonitor/guide/README.markdown

  - Generate Github [personal token](https://github.com/settings/tokens) or use
   - `curl -u 'your_github_name' -d '{ "scopes": [ "public_repo"], "note": "Travis access"}' https://api.github.com/authorizations `
   - Install Travis command line `gem install travis`
-  - Encypt token and add to `travis.yaml` by running the following in website dir: `$ travis encrypt GH_TOKEN=XXXXXX --add`
+  - Encypt token and add to `travis.yaml` by running the following in website dir: `$ travis encrypt GH_TOKEN=XXXXXX --add env.global`

 Example to generate the site using `rake generate` then if generation is succesful deploy to `gh pages` branch with `rake deploy`: